TimKirathe/pizza-website/README.md

 ##### Setup Instructions and Installation

-- Fork this repository into your own GitHub account using the link: ``
+- Fork this repository into your own GitHub account using the link: `https://github.com/TimKirathe/pizza-website`
+- Clone the remote repository into a local repository on your laptop using the `git clone` command on your terminal.
+- Open the index.html file on your browser.

 ## Development